seblw/seblw.github.io/content/posts/creating-user-with-ansible.md

 ```

 Here's the interesting piece.
 We use ["local_action" module](https://docs.ansible.com/ansible/latest/user_guide/playbooks_delegation.html) which let us act as the host computer i.e. the machine we run ansible command from.

-Since we've run ansible with `-u root` flag we need to switch back to the user we logged to our host machine - we get the username from `$USER` env. variable).
+Since we've run ansible with `-u root` flag, we need to switch back to the user we logged to our host machine (we get the username from `$USER` env. variable).

-Later on, we generate SSH keypair in a location pointed by "local_key_path" variable, for this example, it's "~/.ssh/seblw_caipirinha".
+Later on, we generate SSH key pair in a location pointed by "local_key_path" variable, for this example, it's "~/.ssh/seblw_caipirinha".

 ```
 - name: generate an OpenSSH keypair on localhost